AGenius/Xero.Net.OAuth2.Authenticator/README.md

 Update-Package -reinstall
 ``

-Setup the configuration : PKCE Example :-
+### Setup the configuration and Invoke the initial Authorization: PKCE Example :-

 ```c#
 // Setup New Config